ryanjeffares/grace/README.md

 ## Alpha Release Roadmap
 * Exception system
-  * In progress - need to jump to the catch block when an exception is thrown
+  * Nearly there - account for exceptions being thrown in a function and returning control to the caller
 * Experiment with string interning
 * Make unused expression results illegal
 * Unicode support for `char`s